-NMCC anticipates hiring over 70 percent of the workforce from communities within a 75-mile radius of the mine; some employees would commute from counties adjacent Sierra County.
-With a total population of 11,988, a labor force of 5,923, and an unemployment rate of 6.2 percent in 2010, Sierra County would only fill a portion of mining jobs needed for all phases of the proposed project.
+NMCC anticipates hiring over 70 percent of the workforce from communities within a 75-mile radius of the mine.
+With a total population of 11,988, a labor force of 5,923, and an unemployment rate of 6.2 percent in 2010, Sierra County would only fill a portion of mining jobs needed for all phases of the Proposed Action.
+Some employees would commute from counties adjacent to Sierra County.
+Others would be hired from Truth or Consequences and from the rest of Sierra County, but this analysis assumes that a portion of workers would "cross over" to work at the Copper Flat mine (i.e., leave their current job to work at the Copper Flat mine).
+Relatively few employees from the Hillsboro CDP would be hired, as this community consists largely of retirees.

 Current plans do not exist to develop nearby temporary housing.
-NMCC plans to keep the public and relevant parties informed about timing related to project milestones, and to rely on the market to fill the need (NMCC 2012).

-Construction workers are expected to commute to the project area from their residences rather than relocate, and typically commute up to 2 hours one way for a job, or an average of 73 miles and maximum of 115 miles one way (Gilmore et al. 1982).
+NMCC plans to keep the public and relevant parties informed about timing related to project milestones, and to rely on the market to fill the need (NMCC 2012a).
+Construction workers are expected to commute to the mine area from their residences rather than relocate, and typically commute up to 2 hours one way for a job, or an average of 73 miles and maximum of 115 miles one way (Gilmore et al. 1982).
 Assuming that any construction workers relocating to the area would relocate to Sierra County, and based on New Mexico's average family size of 3.13 individuals, the population is expected to grow at least temporarily by approximately 100 individuals over the duration of the construction phase.
-The housing vacancy rates in Sierra County was almost 30 percent in 2010, with over 2,400 housing units unoccupied (USCB 2010).
-There would be minimal demands on the local housing supply during this timeframe.
+The housing vacancy rate in Sierra County was more than 40 percent in 2010, with over 3,700 housing units unoccupied (USCB 2006-2010).
+Given the number of unoccupied housing units in Sierra County, and that the income per worker in the mining industry is higher than the average income per worker across all industries, workers would not be precluded from renting in Sierra County.